VivekMolkar/vivekmolkar.github.io/_posts/2023-02-04-unlocking-the-power-of-promises-in-javascript.md

 ---

 Promises have become an integral part of JavaScript development, offering a powerful way to handle asynchronous operations.
 Whether you’re working on a small script or a large web application, mastering the concept of promises will help you write more efficient, cleaner, and scalable code.

+>

+{: .prompt-tip }

+> "Promises are like IOUs."
+When you create a promise in JavaScript, you are essentially making a promise to return a value or perform an action at some point in the future.
+This is similar to giving someone an IOU, promising to pay them back at a later time.

 In this blog, we’ll dive into the basics of promises, how they work, and some of their practical applications.